Programme of Work

 The final list of topics will be defined considering the interests of the Task participants, including the member state representatives, as well as the industries and R&D centers involved in the Task.

 The initial members of Task 20 are Germany, Spain, and the United States.
 New members are welcome.
+Representatives from China and Japan have also participated in Task 20 workshops.

 Financing and sponsorship